aptech/gauss_blog/econometrics/cluster-robust-12.10.2018/README.md

 ## Getting Started
 ### Prerequisites
-The program files require a working copy of GAUSS 18+.
+The program files require a working copy of **GAUSS 18+**.
 Many can be run on earlier versions with some small revisions.

 ## Data
 The data used in the blog is contained in on file: